refinedev/refine/documentation/blog/2023-04-06-finefood-admin-dashboard.md

 </p>
 </details>

 In the code above:
 * We used the `useSimpleList()` hook to handle sending a request to the endpoint.
 The `useSimpleList()` hook in refine allows you to get data directly from the API in a list format that is compatible with Ant Design List component. some parameters that the `useSimpleList()` passes include:
     * The resource parameter.
 This parameter is usually used as an API endpoint path.
     * The `pagination` parameter which accounts for paginating the endpoint using the `pageSize` and `pageNumber` params.
-    * The `sorters` property which contains an `initial` property that sets the inital sorting method and a `permanent` property that set the sorting value as a permanent one.
+    * The `sorters` property which contains an `initial` property that sets the initial sorting method and a `permanent` property that set the sorting value as a permanent one.

         To get more information about the hook, visit its documentation [here](https://refine.dev/docs/api-reference/antd/hooks/list/useSimpleList/).